 • Drink plenty of water.

-• Don’t be shy of salt.
+• Don’t be afraid of salt.
 Drinking broth is a good way to increase sodium and fluids.

 • Increase foods high in potassium such as avocados, dark leafy greens, salmon, nuts, & mushrooms.